 It’s possible to use Google Analytics or other software to enable cross-domain tracking, as you’ll see in a later section.
 Depending on which tool you use, you’ll either get a bird’s eye view of how the average user engages with your sites, or you can follow the experiences of unique visitors and then get actionable insights that your sales and marketing teams can use.

 Why is Cross-Domain Tracking Important?

-Cross-domain tracking can have different benefits for multiple divisions in a business, chiefly marketing and sales.
+This kind of tracking can have different benefits for multiple divisions in business, chiefly marketing and sales.

 For Marketing Teams

-Marketing teams who are looking to improve the buyer’s journey across multiple sites likely need to use cross-domain tracking.
+Marketing teams who are looking to improve the buyer’s journey across multiple sites and create a better customer journey map likely need to use it.

 For example, if your business has some form of Lead Generation component or shopping cart checkout housed on a separate domain, cross-domain tracking allows marketing teams to analyze what’s working across multiple domains to help convert visitors to buyers and what needs more refinement.